Frequently asked questions

 EPIDIOLEX and cannabinoids

-- EPIDIOLEX is the first and only FDA-approved prescription cannabidiol and the only cannabidiol formulation demonstrated in well-controlled clinical trials to be effective in reducing seizures associated with TSC, LGS, and Dravet syndrome
+- EPIDIOLEX is the first and only FDA-approved prescription cannabidiol and the only cannabidiol formulation demonstrated in well-controlled clinical trials to be effective in reducing seizures associated with LGS, Dravet syndrome, and TSC

-- EPIDIOLEX was studied in over 900 patients with LGS, Dravet syndrome, and TSC—making up the largest controlled clinical trial program for an AED in these conditions to date1-3*
+- EPIDIOLEX was studied in over 900 patients with LGS, Dravet syndrome, and TSC—making up the largest controlled clinical trial program for an ASM in these conditions to date1*

 - EPIDIOLEX has a known and well-characterized safety profile

-- EPIDIOLEX manufacturing has been inspected by and is in accordance with FDA standards, resulting in highly controlled and consistent cannabidiol concentrations of 100 mg/mL, free from contaminants1
+- EPIDIOLEX manufacturing has been inspected by and is in accordance with FDA standards, resulting in highly controlled and consistent cannabidiol concentrations of 100 mg/mL, free from contaminants2

 - EPIDIOLEX is federally legal and eligible for insurance coverage for appropriate patients

-*There was a second randomized controlled trial in 199 patients with Dravet syndrome that has been completed since its original approval3
+*There was a second randomized controlled trial in 199 patients with Dravet syndrome that has been completed since its original approval.1

-- EPIDIOLEX oral solution contains highly purified, plant-derived cannabidiol
+- EPIDIOLEX oral solution contains highly purified, plant-derived cannabidiol1

-- EPIDIOLEX is manufactured in accordance with FDA standards, resulting in highly controlled and consistent cannabidiol concentrations of 100 mg/mL
+- EPIDIOLEX is manufactured in accordance with FDA standards, resulting in highly controlled and consistent cannabidiol concentrations of 100 mg/mL1

-- Synthetic cannabinoids are produced in laboratories through a chemical reaction to structurally or functionally mimic the effects of endocannabinoids or phytocannabinoids1
+- Synthetic cannabinoids are produced in laboratories through a chemical reaction to structurally or functionally mimic the effects of endocannabinoids or phytocannabinoids2

 - There are no synthetic cannabinoid products that have been evaluated in Phase 3 controlled trials for the treatment of seizures associated with LGS, Dravet syndrome, or TSC